 The Housing Officer/Housing Assistant teams will assist a tenant to make a complaint and will arrange a sign or language interpreter if required.

 3.3 Categorisation of Complaints

-All formal complaints will be categorised by the Senior Housing Officer as follows:
+All formal complaints will be categorised by the staff member dealing with the complaint.